nirvati/website-next/content/en/install.md

+---
+title: Installing Nirvati
+description: Instructions for installing Nirvati on a Linux server
+---

 # Installing Nirvati

 Nirvati can be installed on any Linux server with at least 4GB of RAM and 40GB of disk space.
 For the best experience, we recommend using a dedicated server or a virtual private server (VPS).
 [You can find the GNU/Linux installer here](https://get.nirvati.de).